 The Baltimore Roundtable for Economic Democracy

-We help worker coops in the greater Baltimore area get the capital they need to start and grow.
-Our nonextractive lending process helps prioritizes inclusion and equity, rather than locking communities out of the funding they need to start owning their economy.
-By combining the financing we offer with technical assistance and cooperative mentoring, we can support worker-owned businesses and give them a chance to thrive.
-And by joining with other community loan funds around the country as a member of the Financial Cooperative catalyzed by The Working World, we can unlock bigger investments and more knowledge for Baltimore cooperatives.
+We help worker co-ops in the greater Baltimore area get the capital they need to start and grow.
+Our non-extractive lending process helps prioritizes inclusion and equity, rather than locking communities out of the funding they need to start owning their economy.
+By combining the financing we offer, with technical assistance and cooperative mentoring, we can support worker-owned businesses and give them a chance to thrive.
+Also, by joining with other community loan funds around the country as a member of the Seed Commons Community Wealth Cooperative catalyzed by The Working World, we can unlock bigger investments and more knowledge for Baltimore cooperatives.